 Instructions

-- Preheat the oven to 400°F. Line a baking sheet with parchment paper or a silicon baking mat.
+- Preheat the oven to 400°F. Line a baking sheet with parchment paper or a silicone baking mat.

 - In a large mixing bowl, whisk the lavender and sugar with the flour, baking powder, baking soda and salt.